fusioncharts/dev_centre_docs/using-with-server-side-languages/tutorials/drill-down-charts-using-php-mysql.md

 If the query returns a valid response we'll start preparing the JSON array.

-Before we dive into the code, let's see what the JSON data for a multi-level drill-down should look like.
+Before we dive into the code, let's see what the JSON data for a multi-level drill down  should look like.
 There are a couple of important aspects of the data structure of linked charts that should be paid attention to.
 These are:

 1. The `link` attribute: It defines the unique id of the linked data inside the `linkeddata` array.
 Using this attribute FusionCharts finds out the corresponding data for each linked item.

 2. `linkeddata` array: It contains data for individual linked items.

 The links should be defined in the format `newchart-dataformat-datasource`.
 For the data string method, `dataformat` takes JSON and `datasource` takes the value of the unique identifier that refers to the data embedded inside the `linkeddata` array in the parent data source.
-So the yearly drill-down links will get generated as `newchart-json-2011, newchart-json-2012 ... newchart-json-2016`
+So the yearly drill down  links will get generated as `newchart-json-2011, newchart-json-2012 ... newchart-json-2016`

 We’ll start with the data for the year 2011.
 In the code below, you can see that there are two levels of linked data, one for the yearly data and another for the quarterly data.
 The corresponding linked charts are defined inside the `linkeddata` arrays.